gbv/paia/paia.md

 ## Request and response format

 Each PAIA method is identified by an URL and a HTTP verb (GET or POST).
 Method calls expect a set of request parameters and return a JSON object.
+Request parameters and JSON response of PAIA core can be [mapped to RDF](#paia-ontology).

 The special request parameter [`access token`](#access-tokens-and-scopes) can be sent either as HTTP query parameter or in a HTTP request header.

 For POST methods a request body MUST be included in JSON format in UTF-8.
 A Content-Type request header MUST be sent with `application/json;
 charset=utf-8` or `application/json`.
-A PAIA auth server MAY additionally accept URL-encoded HTTP POST request bodies with content type `application/x-www-form-urlencoded`.
+A PAIA auth server SHOULD additionally accept URL-encoded HTTP POST request bodies with content type `application/x-www-form-urlencoded`.